 Right now, most of our volume is for local consumption in Spain.
 But we are already starting to export: we sell to 10 countries within Europe and North Africa and this year exports will amount to 5%.
 With our expansion plans, exports will be close to 50% in 2027.

 What are the strengths of Catalonia that helped you grow your business here?

-The location of the factory to serve all of Southern Europe, combined with the strong culinary heritage of Catalonia are relevant reasons to keep the investment here.
-Location is key when you want to cover the entire Mediterranean: from here, it is very easy to export to Italy, France, North Africa and Turkey.
+The location of the factory to serve all of Southern Europe, combined with the solid culinary heritage of Catalonia, are relevant reasons to keep the investment here.
+AreFurthermore, location is critical when you want to cover the entire Mediterranean: from here, it is straightforward to export to Italy, France, North Africa, and Turkey.